Aperocky/hnterminal/README.md

 Help and direction is readily available for every command as this package depends on [replbuilder](https://github.com/Aperocky/replbuilder):

 ![help](images/get_help.jpg)

+Login, Upvote, and comment reply functionalities are in, will expand usage section after they are thoroughly tested.

 ## Usage (No Image)